matej-outly/rug/rug_builder/doc/form_builder.md

 ## Implementations

 This builder is currently implemented for:

 - Bootstrap framework
-- Gumby framework - Obsole, DO NOT USE!
+- Gumby framework - Obsolete, DO NOT USE!